jsofia24/Frontend_practice/README.md

-﻿# HTML, CSS, JS con Bootstrap
+﻿# HTML, CSS, JavaScript with Bootstrap
-Prácticas con HTML, CSS y JS con las clases de Misión TIC 2022, UTP Uso de Bootstrap
+General practice to delve deeper into HTML, CSS, JavaScript and Bootstrap